 Ato Forson Kicks Against Parliament Considering New Deals That Will Hinder Mahama: “No Way”

-• Minority leader Cassiel Ato Forson argued against Parliament approving a number of new agreements
+• Minority leader Cassiel Ato Forson has argued against Parliament approving a number of new agreements

-• Forson said some of the deals would negatively hamper the incoming Mahama administration's budget
+• He said some of the deals would negatively hamper the budget of the incoming John Mahama administration

-• The Speaker of Parliament had urged MPs to prioritise key business because of the limited time available for business
+• The Speaker of Parliament had urged MPs to prioritise key business because of the limited days left in the year

-Minority leader Cassiel Ato Forson argued against Parliament approving a number of new deals with implications on the national purse.
+Minority leader Cassiel Ato Forson has argued against Parliament approving several new deals that could impact the national purse.

-Speaking on the floor of Parliament, Forson said some of the deals would negatively hamper the incoming Mahama administration's budget.
+Speaking on the floor, Forson said some of the deals would negatively hamper the incoming John Mahama administration's budget.

 Cassiel Ato Forson, Tax Waivers, Parliament, Mahama government, John Mahama